citizennet/cn-flex-form/README.md

 You can use a watch script to automatically build and test your files when any are modified.

-    npm run watch
+    yarn run watch

-Alternatively you can individually run `npm run test` or `npm run build` to run either script independently, though it is not recommended to ever build without making sure all tests pass.
+Alternatively you can individually run `yarn run test` or `yarn run build` to run either script independently, though it is not recommended to ever build without making sure all tests pass.

 ## Installation